 Enrollment in each of the three practicum courses is required by the BBS while the student earns their mandatory clinical training hours.
 Practicum class grades are based on the student's classroom activities/assignments and their clinical training requirements.
-Students must complete a minimum of 225 face-to- face clinical traineeship hours during a 10-12-month training commitment at an approved site as part of their master's degree requirements.
+Students must complete a minimum of 225 face-to-face clinical traineeship hours (minimum of 280 face-to-face hours for LPCC) during a 10-12-month training commitment at an approved site as part of their master's degree requirements.
 The traineeship experience is to be completed concurrently and while enrolled in the following classes:

 - MFT 626 Practicum I

 - MFT 628 Practicum II

-- MFT 655 Clinical Portfolio: MFT Theory and Practicum
+- MFT 655 Practicum III: Clinical Portfolio

 The above three classes fulfill the BBS requirements of being enrolled in a practicum course while collecting hours as a trainee.
-If a student has not earned a total of 225 BBS clinical training hours while enrolled in these courses one of the following will apply:
+If a student has not earned a total of 225 BBS clinical training hours (280 for LPCC) while enrolled in these courses one of the following will apply:

-- (1) If the student has earned a minimum of 185 hours, they will be required to sign a contract with the Clinical Training Coordinator providing them with a MAXIMUM of 45 days to complete the remainder of their 225 clinical training hours and any other practicum requirement.
-A student's practicum class requirements will not be considered satisfied and their degree will NOT be conferred until this requirement is met. - (2) If the student has completed fewer than 185 of their 225 total hours, they must enroll in MFT 685-Practicum Continuation to complete their clinical training requirement. - (3) If the student has completed 225 hours but has not completed the contract with the training site or simply wishes to continue seeing clients and accruing hours until graduation, the student must enroll in MFT 685-Practicum Continuation as per BBS regulations.
+(1) If the student has earned a minimum of 185 hours, they will be required to sign a contract with the Clinical Training Coordinator providing them with a MAXIMUM of 45 days to complete the remainder of their 225 clinical training hours and any other practicum requirement.
+A student's practicum class requirements will not be considered satisfied and their degree will NOT be conferred until this requirement is met.

+- (2) If the student has completed fewer than 185 of their 225 total hours, they must enroll in MFT 685-Practicum Continuation to complete their clinical training requirement. - (3) If the student has completed 225 hours but has not completed the contract with the training site or simply wishes to continue seeing clients and accruing hours until graduation, the student must enroll in MFT 685-Practicum Continuation as per BBS regulations.